 “Performance Plus integrates with Brightspace Core to open up a wealth of performance data,” explains Dr. Smith.
 “The intuitive user interface is a huge plus, too.
 We can capture rich data on the learner experience, generate easy-to-understand reports and highlight trends in the data for further analysis.”

 Michigan Virtual partnered with D2L to have a better understanding of how assessments would be built in their courses.
-Specifically, Dr. Smith worked with Learning and Creative Services, which provided recommendations that would ultimately benefit student learning at Michigan Virtual.
+Specifically, Dr. Smith worked with Learning Services, which provided recommendations that would ultimately benefit student learning at Michigan Virtual.

 To enhance the grading experience for its teachers, Michigan Virtual also implemented Brightspace QuickEval, which pulls all student submissions into a single portal for fast and effective assessment.

 “I’ve marked many papers myself, so I know just how time-consuming it can be if you have to search multiple file systems for papers,” says Dr. Smith.
 “QuickEval organizes student submissions for our teachers and makes it simple for them to sort, grade and provide feedback on student work.
 With our asynchronous courses, our teachers see big fluctuations in the number of papers they need to grade at any given time, and QuickEval helps them manage their workload with ease.

 “QuickEval has made assessment much easier by organizing files and presenting rubrics on screen.
 We’ve seen greater consistency in grading patterns—proving to us that it’s the right tool to help teachers do their best work.”

 Currently, Michigan Virtual is in the early stages of rolling out Brightspace Performance Plus, but the organization anticipates that it will help teachers and course designers gain a much better understanding of student needs and learning styles.